 When the Internet first began in 1985, there were only a few domain options you could choose from.
 The original top-level domains such as .com, .net. org, .edu and .gov, were designed to categorize websites based on their subject matter.
-Over the years, .com which derives from the word commercial has become the most well-known domain ending.
+Over the years, the .com domain which derives from the word commercial has become the most well-known domain ending.
 Today there are many options with the New Generic Top-Level Domains (ngTLD) program.

-Credit: Domain Investing
+Photo Source: Domain Investing

 In 2012 there were over 220 million domains registered, a huge growth in less than 20 years!
 2012 was also the year that the first round of new generic domains launched.
 This program offers more relevant and keyword rich domains endings to categorize the Internet even further.
 Today there are over 1,200 new domain endings with more coming out every year, such as the most recent .app domain launch!

 However impressive it is that one domain extension accounts for more than 50% of all domains registered, that means there is still a whole other half of the Internet using other domain extensions.
-When you are traveling in other countries it is common to see country code domains like .FR when you’re browsing the web in France and .DE websites in Germany. .com has become so popular in the United States (where the Internet started) it’s become our defeacto ccTLD – although we have one, it’s .US you do not see it being used as frequently as country code domains in other nations.
+When you are traveling in other countries it is common to see country code domains like .FR when you’re browsing the web in France and .AI domains in Anguilla. .com has become so popular in the United States (where the Internet started) it’s become our defeacto ccTLD – although we have one, it’s .US you do not see it being used as frequently as country code domains in other nations.

 The ngTLD representation in the total top-level domains is small but there are advantages that come from this.
 Fewer domain registrations in the ngTLD space mean more opportunity for companies to register a short and memorable domain for their website.

 What does your domain name say about your business?

 Photo Source: Domain Name Sales